Arial-Z/Romaji-Renamer/README.md

 MOVIE_LIBRARY_NAME="Animes Movies"
 # Path to the created movies metadata file (Needed for the movies script)
 # On docker don't modifify the path "$SCRIPT_FOLDER/pmm/" only the file name if you want
-# on python select the path of the pmm install like this :
+# on python select the path of the kometa install like this :
-# PMM_Folder/config/metadata-animes-movies.yml
+# Kometa_Folder/config/metadata-animes-movies.yml
 METADATA_MOVIES=$SCRIPT_FOLDER/pmm/metadata-animes-movies.yml

 # Run the seasonal download script (Yes/No)